h1T3k/xfce-standalone/README.md

 # STANDALONE
-The following will not work unless you have first removed your computer's internal drive and replace it with your own internal or external ssd, if you continue without having done so, you will overwrite your main OSs efi/bios partition and potentially your nvram data, likely leaving you with an unbootable machine and a trip to the technician....
+The following will not work unless you have first removed your computer's internal drive and replace it with your own ssd, if you continue without having done so, you will overwrite your main OSs efi/bios partition, likely leaving you with an unbootable machine (unless you, like me, are done with MacOS), resulting in a trip to the technician....

-By doing so, one can completely bypass all of the issues and obstacles present such as:
+When done correctly, one can completely bypass all of the issues and obstacles present such as:
-* the potential overwrite of important data, directories and partitions potentially leading to an irrecoverable loss during installation.
+* the potential overwrite of important data, directories and partitions potentially leading to an irrecoverable loss during installation of Kali Linux.
 * the overwrite of our host machine's efi partition resulting in an unbootable machine.
+* having a naked bootloader which is highly susceptible to evil-maids attacks.

 Since I completed this on a MacBook Air (13-inch, Early 2015 model), I will assume you'll do the same, although I believe this would work on any EFI bootable machine as long as you remove the internal drive.
 I used an 500 GB pcie 3.2 as the installation medium, and a portable 256G NVME 4.0x4 Blade SSD for the target drive in place of the Apple M.2 SSD.